ChrisBarrett2/FollowerSetGraphs/README.md

 # FollowerSetGraphs
-A Haskell program which generates follower set graphs for shift spaces given a set of forbidden words
+A Haskell program which generates follower set graphs for shift spaces given a set of forbidden words.
+See the attached poster for a definition of follower set graphs.

 Instructions: